ui/stamps-api-docs/source/customer_api.rst

-marital_status               No          Customer's marital status wedding_date                 No          Customer's weidding date generate_default_password    No          Boolean, whether to generate a random, default password for the member, defaults to `true`
+marital_status               No          Customer's marital status wedding_date                 No          Customer's weidding date generate_default_password    No          Boolean, whether to generate a random, default password for the member, defaults to `true` allow_whatsapp_marketing     No          Boolean, whether to allow whatsapp marketing allow_newsletters            No          Boolean, whether to allow newsletters
 ============================ =========== =========================

 Example of API call request using cURL: